thecollekta/ALXprodev-Devops/Advanced_shell/README.md

 1. Fetching Pokémon data from PokeAPI (`apiAutomation-0x00`)
 2. Extracting key details from the response (`data_extraction_automation-0x01`)
-3. Batch processing of Pokémons into separate JSON files in a directory (`batchProcessing-0x02`)
+3. Batch processing script fetches data for multiple Pokémon and saves each to a separate JSON file (`batchProcessing-0x02`)

 ---